-Writing a proposal involves many people regardless of the proposal topic, funder, or even whether you have a lead writer.
+Writing a proposal involves many people, regardless of the proposal topic, the targeted funder, or whether you have a lead writer.

 Even for a "simple" proposal, there will be multiple people contributing to the different pieces, with some working on the budget, others writing the more technical pieces, and still others wrangling together the supporting materials.
 If you are lucky, you'll also have an editor on your team who can copyedit the proposal at the final stage.